 The two main reasons why I like the Tim Ferriss Show so much:

 - He offers tools & thought exercises to identify and overcome limited thinking.
-With bigger thinking you can achieve bigger things.

 - He and his guests talk in detail about routines and tactics that everybody can implement right away.

 The Tim Ferriss Show